5 Fast Charge Cables for Android That Won't Fail

 Next, inspect the cable itself for a secure fit.
 If the connector feels loose or wobbly when plugged in, the internal pins might be worn out.
 You should also make sure your cable and device stay dry, as moisture can cause serious damage.
 If a spill happens, unplug everything immediately and let all components air dry completely before trying to use them again.

-Is It Time for a New Charging Cable?
+Know When It's Time for a New Cable

 Sometimes, a few small adjustments to your charging habits can make a big difference.
 First, pay attention to heat.
 Charging generates warmth, and excess heat can cause your phone to automatically slow down the charging speed to protect the battery.
 Always charge your device on a hard, flat surface like a desk or countertop—not on your bed or under a pillow, where heat can get trapped.